Wuziyi616/multi_part_assembly/README.md

-# Multi Part Assembly
+# Multi-Part Shape Assembly

 ## Introduction

-This is an open-source 3D shape assembly codebase based on PyTorch + PyTorch-Lightning.
+This is an open-source 3D shape assembly codebase based on PyTorch + PyTorch-Lightning, released alongside the NeurIPS 2022 Dataset Paper: [Breaking Bad: A Dataset for Geometric Fracture and Reassembly](https://breaking-bad-dataset.github.io/).

 ### Major Features